AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 ## What's going on with Events?

-### DrinkUps
+* **GameDev DrinkUps**

-There are no plans to stop or change the DrinkUps at this time.
+  : There are no plans to stop or change the DrinkUps at this time.
 We will continue to have them every month.

-### 2024 Holiday Party
+* **2024 Holiday Party**

-We are actively working towards making sure the promised Annual Holiday Party can still take place this year.
+  : We are actively working towards making sure the promised Annual Holiday Party can still take place this year.
 Plans are already in motion and we will be making an announcement very soon!

-### 2025 Global Game Jam
+* **2025 Global Game Jam**

-The GGJ is one of our highest priority items for the new organization.
+  : The GGJ is one of our highest priority items for the new organization.
 We feel like this event is one of great importance to the community and we are making sure that it will still happen.
 Details to come very soon!

-### Other Events and Game Jams
+* **Other Events and Game Jams**

-Although we have mostly been focused on ensuring the GGJ and the Holiday Party will still happen, we absolutely want to have more events throughout the year than just those.
+  : Although we have mostly been focused on ensuring the GGJ and the Holiday Party will still happen, we absolutely want to have more events throughout the year than just those.
 We hope to have more Game Jams spaced out throughout the year, and we are working out details on starting up the Share-and-Play events again, but these are still in the early planning stages.
 We will have more information on them later.

 ## Who's in Charge?

-There are 5 members of the Administrative Group for STL Game Dev.
+There are 5 members of the Administrative Group for STL Gamedev.

 We are:
 * Tim I Hely &mdash; <i class="i fa-brands fa-discord"></i> seifertim, [<i class="i fa-brands fa-itch-io"></i>](https://seifertim.itch.io/)